phemex-docs/phemex-docs.github.io/source/includes/_contract.md

 | 1000    | limit 1000  |

-**NOTE** for backward compatibility reason, phemex also provides kline query with from/to, however, this interface is **NOT** recommended.
+**NOTE**: for backward compatibility reason, phemex also provides kline query with from/to, however, this interface is **NOT** recommended.

 > Request format